bmbodj/COMP396/README.md

 # COMP396

+## Winter 2020: Utilizing Deep Graph Infomax to augment molecular representations.
+###### TO DO:
+            - Complete SMILES string molecular descriptor
+            - Clean code and change from .ipynb format to a better objet oriented programming style
 ## Fall 2019
 ## Reproducible machine learning: A review of representation learning approaches for drug discovery

-Objective: The goal  of this project is to replicate the machine learning paper work :
+#### Objective: The goal  of this project is to replicate the machine learning paper work :
 [Neural message passing for Quantum Chemistry] (https://arxiv.org/abs/1704.01212) from Gilmer et al.

 The following are the models that were implemented/experimented with using PyTorch Geometric.